 We will refer to V as the universal set for the vector space.
 Its elements are called vectors, and we usually write them using bold letters \mathbf{u} , \mathbf{v} , \mathbf{w} , etc. The term 'scalar' will usually refer to a real number, although later on we will sometimes allow scalars to be complex numbers.
 To distinguish these cases we will use the term real vector space (if the scalars are real numbers) or complex vector space (if the scalars are complex numbers).
 For the moment, however, we will only consider real vector spaces.
-Note that in the above definition the axioms (C1) and (C2), known as closure axioms, simply state that the two operations produce values in V, that is, they are bona fide operations on V. The other eight axioms, also known as the classical vector space axioms, stipulate how the two operations interact.
+Note that in the above definition the axioms (C1) and (C2), known as closure axioms, simply state that the two operations produce values in V. The other eight axioms, also known as the classical vector space axioms, stipulate how the two operations interact.
 Let's have a look at some examples: